sucre-rt/freemarket_sample_62f/README.md

 |delivery|references|null: false, foreign_key|
 |brand|references|null: false, foreign_key|
 ### Association
-- has_one :evaluation
+- has_one :evaluation, dependent: :destroy
-- has_one :payment
+- has_one :payment, dependent: :destory
 - has_many :likes
 - has_many :transactions
 - has_many :messages